Burlington Stores (NYSE:BURL) Price Target Raised to $400.00

-Burlington Stores (NYSE:BURL) had its price objective lifted by equities researchers at Telsey Advisory Group from $380.00 to $400.00 in a report issued on Monday, PriceTargets.com reports.
-The brokerage currently has an “outperform” rating on the stock.
-Telsey Advisory Group’s price objective would suggest a potential upside of 15.10% from the stock’s current price.
+Burlington Stores (NYSE:BURL) had its target price increased by Robert W. Baird from $370.00 to $400.00 in a research report report published on Friday, The Fly reports.
+The brokerage currently has an outperform rating on the stock.

-Several other brokerages have also commented on BURL.
-Morgan Stanley upped their price target on shares of Burlington Stores from $317.00 to $385.00 and gave the stock an “overweight” rating in a research report on Friday, April 30th. upped their price target on shares of Burlington Stores from $295.00 to $335.00 and gave the stock a “neutral” rating in a research report on Friday, May 28th.
-Royal Bank of Canada upped their price target on shares of Burlington Stores from $320.00 to $365.00 and gave the stock an “outperform” rating in a research report on Friday, May 28th.
-TheStreet raised shares of Burlington Stores from a “c” rating to a “b” rating in a research report on Thursday, May 27th.
-Finally, Credit Suisse Group increased their price objective on shares of Burlington Stores from $318.00 to $354.00 and gave the stock an “outperform” rating in a research report on Friday, May 28th.
-Four research analysts have rated the stock with a hold rating and seventeen have given a buy rating to the company.
-The stock has an average rating of “Buy” and a consensus target price of $341.95.
+BURL has been the topic of a number of other reports.
+Barclays increased their price objective on shares of Burlington Stores from $323.00 to $370.00 and gave the company an overweight rating in a research report on Friday, May 28th.
+Royal Bank of Canada increased their price objective on shares of Burlington Stores from $320.00 to $365.00 and gave the company an outperform rating in a research report on Friday, May 28th.
+Telsey Advisory Group increased their price objective on shares of Burlington Stores from $380.00 to $400.00 and gave the company an outperform rating in a research report on Monday, August 23rd.
+Jefferies Financial Group reissued a buy rating and issued a $385.00 price objective on shares of Burlington Stores in a research report on Friday, July 16th.
+Finally, increased their price objective on shares of Burlington Stores from $295.00 to $335.00 and gave the company a neutral rating in a research report on Friday, May 28th.
+Four equities research analysts have rated the stock with a hold rating and seventeen have assigned a buy rating to the stock.
+Burlington Stores has an average rating of Buy and an average target price of $352.55.

-In other Burlington Stores news, EVP Dennis Hodgson sold 7,712 shares of the stock in a transaction on Wednesday, June 2nd.
-The shares were sold at an average price of $307.99, for a total transaction of $2,375,218.88.
-Following the transaction, the executive vice president now directly owns 4,999 shares in the company, valued at approximately $1,539,642.01.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-0.52% of the stock is currently owned by corporate insiders.
+In other news, EVP Dennis Hodgson sold 7,712 shares of the firm’s stock in a transaction on Wednesday, June 2nd.
+The shares were sold at an average price of $307.99, for a total value of $2,375,218.88.
+Following the completion of the sale, the executive vice president now owns 4,999 shares in the company, valued at approximately $1,539,642.01.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+0.52% of the stock is owned by corporate insiders.

-A number of hedge funds and other institutional investors have recently bought and sold shares of BURL.
-O Shaughnessy Asset Management LLC boosted its stake in Burlington Stores by 113.5% during the 2nd quarter.
-O Shaughnessy Asset Management LLC now owns 111 shares of the company’s stock valued at $36,000 after acquiring an additional 59 shares during the last quarter.
-Emerald Advisers LLC bought a new position in Burlington Stores during the 2nd quarter valued at $37,000.
-Whittier Trust Co. boosted its stake in Burlington Stores by 35.2% during the 1st quarter.
-Whittier Trust Co. now owns 169 shares of the company’s stock valued at $50,000 after acquiring an additional 44 shares during the last quarter.
-CWM LLC boosted its stake in Burlington Stores by 70.0% during the 1st quarter.
-CWM LLC now owns 187 shares of the company’s stock valued at $56,000 after acquiring an additional 77 shares during the last quarter.
-Finally, Rockefeller Capital Management L.P. boosted its stake in Burlington Stores by 110.3% during the 1st quarter.
-Rockefeller Capital Management L.P. now owns 204 shares of the company’s stock valued at $60,000 after acquiring an additional 107 shares during the last quarter.
-Hedge funds and other institutional investors own 96.32% of the company’s stock.
+Several hedge funds have recently added to or reduced their stakes in BURL.
+O Shaughnessy Asset Management LLC increased its holdings in shares of Burlington Stores by 113.5% in the 2nd quarter.
+O Shaughnessy Asset Management LLC now owns 111 shares of the company’s stock valued at $36,000 after purchasing an additional 59 shares in the last quarter.
+Emerald Advisers LLC purchased a new position in shares of Burlington Stores in the 2nd quarter valued at about $37,000.
+Whittier Trust Co. increased its holdings in shares of Burlington Stores by 35.2% in the 1st quarter.
+Whittier Trust Co. now owns 169 shares of the company’s stock valued at $50,000 after purchasing an additional 44 shares in the last quarter.
+CWM LLC increased its holdings in shares of Burlington Stores by 70.0% in the 1st quarter.
+CWM LLC now owns 187 shares of the company’s stock valued at $56,000 after purchasing an additional 77 shares in the last quarter.
+Finally, Rockefeller Capital Management L.P. increased its holdings in shares of Burlington Stores by 110.3% in the 1st quarter.
+Rockefeller Capital Management L.P. now owns 204 shares of the company’s stock valued at $60,000 after purchasing an additional 107 shares in the last quarter.
+Institutional investors own 96.32% of the company’s stock.

 Burlington Stores Company Profile